somdeepkundu/lisa-moran-nss77/README.md

 - Moran's I values printed for both variables

 ### 📜 Citation
-If using this workflow or adapting it in academic contexts, please cite:
+Using this workflow or adapting it in academic contexts, if you wish, please cite:

 ```
 Kundu, S. (2025).
 Spatial Analysis of Jhum and Non-Jhum Cultivation using NSSO 77th Round Data.
 TD630 Coursework, CTARA, IIT Bombay.